A systematic optimization approach for a class of statistical inference problems utilizing data augmentation: Acknowledgments

-The work of J. C. Ag\"uero is supported by the National Fund for Scientific and Technological Development (FONDECYT)~-~Chile through through grant no. 1150954.
-The work of R. Carvajal is supported by FONDECYT~-~Chile through its Postdoctoral Fellowship Program 2014 -- grant No. 3140054.
+This work was partially supported by FONDECYT~-~Chile through grants No. 3140054 and 1181158.
 This work was also partially supported by the Advanced Center for Electrical and Electronic Engineering (AC3E, Proyecto Basal FB0008), Chile.
+The worl of R. Orellana was partially supported by PIIC program, scholarship 015/2018, UTFSM.